 Paying reasonable fees for services received is important, but fees also matter for a couple key reasons: You could be held liable for a plan that charges excessive fees, and high fees eat into retirement savings over time.
 The majority of fees are often paid out of plan assets, which means they’re paid by participating employees.

 Although 401(k) advisers are required to divulge their compensation through a document called a 408(b)(2) disclosure, understanding and evaluating fees—and comparing one plan to the next—can be challenging.
-To learn more, read our article Understanding and Analyzing 401(k) Plan Fees.
+To learn more, visit Calculating 401(k) Plan Fees.

 Bottom line: Fees charged by advisers shouldn’t be hidden or difficult to understand.
 Look for advisers who can explain their fee structures simply and clearly, while offering transparency into the value and service they bring.

 4. An Adviser Who Helps You Choose A Fund Lineup And Offers Top-level Fiduciary Protection For Investment Decisions